You are currently viewing Bolster Pillow | Step by Step Tutorial with Video

 Pin piping to the circle piece of fabric.
 You can see here how those relief cuts allow it to fit around the circle.
 Use plenty of pins to keep it in place while stitching.

 Stitch the piping to the circle fabric.
 It’s a good idea to remove the pins as you sew.
 Stitching over the pins may result in a broken needle.
-Believe me I know.🤪
+Believe me I know.

-How to install zipper
+install zipper

-Along the 37″ length of the fabric press over 1/4″ on one side and 1″ along the other side.
+Along the 37″ length of the fabric press over 1/4″ on one side

 Next align the zipper teeth with the 1/4″ fold edge.
 Pin in place.